Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configuring AWS Trusted Advisor to send an email to the Security team when the root user logs in to the console.
 - [x] Using Amazon SNS to notify the target group.

-### A company Is building a data lake on Amazon S3.
+### A company is building a data lake on Amazon S3.
 The data consists of millions of small files containing sensitive information.
 The security team has the following requirements for the architecture: Data must be encrypted in transit.
 Data must be encrypted at rest.
 The bucket must be private, but if the bucket is accidentally made public, the data must remain confidential.
 Which combination of steps would meet the requirements?
 (Select THREE)

 - [ ] Enable AES-256 encryption using server-side encryption with Amazon S3-managed encryption keys (SSE-S3) on the S3 bucket.
 - [x] Enable default encryption with server-side encryption with AWS KMS-managed keys (SSE-KMS) on the S3 bucket.